 2 Weeks In Hawaii Itinerary

-A trip to Hawaii is an unforgettable experience for those who make it beyond the beach.
-But with so little time and so many islands to choose from, planning your Hawaiian vacation can a challenging task.
-I spent four months in Hawaii, hopping across the major islands on a quest to find the best spots.
-In this post, I’ll share with you a sample itinerary for spending 2 weeks in Hawaii.
-This itinerary is designed to gradually work up the excitement levels, eventually reaching a climax in the final stop.
-Don’t worry, you’ll have enough beach time while not missing out on the top highlights that each island has to offer.
-Let’s get started!
+A trip to Hawaii is an unforgettable experience, especially for travelers who manage to roll themselves beyond the beach.
+But with many islands to choose from, planning your Hawaiian vacation can a challenging task.
+In this guide, I’ll share with you an itinerary for spending up to 2 weeks in Hawaii.
+This itinerary is designed to gradually work up the excitement level, eventually reaching a climax in the final stop on your Hawaiian island hopping adventure.

 Here’s how we’ll split our time in this sample itinerary:

 Visiting Hawaii?
-Sample itineraries, guides to the best spots, and the must-see highlights in five islands are all waiting for you in the Hawaii Travel Guide collection.
+Sample itineraries, guides to the best spots, and the must-see highlights in five islands await you in the Hawaii Travel Guide collection.
 Aloha!

 The Best Islands In Hawaii